 Utah is the perfect gateway to Grand Teton National Park and Yellowstone National Park.
 No matter where you’re coming from, this loop will show you some of the best Northern Utah has to offer along the way.

 Salt Lake City boasts a surprisingly robust food scene and the incredible Temple Square, with its namesake masterpiece that took 40 years to complete.
 Hike or ride horseback among buffalo on Antelope Island or even float in the buoyant waters of the Great Salt Lake.

 Spend two astounding days at Grand Teton and Yellowstone national parks.
-Then complete the loop, with stops along the way to soak at the five pools of Lava Hot Springs, stand where the golden spike connected the transcontinental railroad, and observe bald eagles at the 80,000-acre Bear River Migratory Bird Refuge.
+Then complete the loop, with stops along the way before finishing your trip in Park City.

 - Temple Square